bitcoin-data/block-arrival-times/README.md

 # Bitcoin Block Arrival Time Dataset

-A dataset of block arrival times at different nodes.
+A dataset of block arrival times as seen by multiple nodes on the Bitcoin Network.

-## CSV Format
+## Dataset

-The `timestamps.csv` file contains the block `height`, `hash`, the millisecond `timestamp` it arrived (not the timestamp in the header), and the name of the `source`.
-It does **not** contain a CSV header.
+The dataset is split over multiple CSV files in the `data` directory.
+One CSV file per source.
+Each file contains the block `height`, the header `hash`, the millisecond `timestamp` the block arrived/was first connected at the node.
+The CVS files do not have a header.

 Example:
 ```
-height hash                                                             timestamp     source
-759483,00000000000000000002b74f1fd927768b2bfd52d2a5229826303d480db5c76a,1666250167839,0xB10C monitoring1
-759483,00000000000000000002b74f1fd927768b2bfd52d2a5229826303d480db5c76a,1666250167000,0xb10c memo
-759482,00000000000000000006e1c51365637bbc9a977b6bc027c00613025c1625a00a,1666249466074,0xB10C monitoring1
+759483,00000000000000000002b74f1fd927768b2bfd52d2a5229826303d480db5c76a,1666250167839
+759483,00000000000000000002b74f1fd927768b2bfd52d2a5229826303d480db5c76a,1666250167000
+759482,00000000000000000006e1c51365637bbc9a977b6bc027c00613025c1625a00a,1666249466074
 ```

+The sources can be combined into one, multi-source CSV file with the Python script `contrib/combine.py`.

 ## Adding Data

-To add your block arrival times, create a CSV file with the above format.
+To add your block arrival times, create a CSV file with the above format in the data directory.
+Make sure the timestamps are in millisecond precision.
-Make sure the timestamps are in millisecond precision, and you've added a name for the source.
-You can use `cat timestamps.csv my-timestamps.csv > new-timestamps.csv` to create a new, unsorted timestamp file.
-To sort it, you can use `LC_ALL=C sort --reverse --unique new-timestamps.csv > timestamps.csv`.

-Also, please remember to update the data-availability graph (see below).
+Also, remember to update the data-availability graph (see below).

-### Parsing Bitcoin Core `debug.log`

 Block arrival timestamps can be parsed from the Bitcoin Core `debug.log`.
 A Python tool is provided under `contrib/process-debug-log.py`.
-This expects a `debug.log` as input file, a CSV file output name, and the name of the data source.
+This expects a `debug.log` as input file, and a CSV file output name.

 ```
-python3 contrib/process-debug-log.py /home/b10c/.bitcoin/debug.log my-timestamps.csv "0xb10c node2"
+python3 contrib/process-debug-log.py /home/b10c/.bitcoin/debug.log data/my-timestamps.csv
 ```

 ## Quality Assurance

 The dataset is run through automatic quality assurance checks in the CI.
-A sanity check tests if the dataset is sorted and doesn't contain duplicate rows.
-Additionally, there is a check for the arrival timestamps.
+There is a check for the arrival timestamps.
 We assume these should be either two hours before or after the block header timestamp.
 For this, we maintain a list of height and header timestamps in "qa/block-timestamps/block-timestamps.csv".
 When adding new timestamps, the list might need to be updated.
 This can be done with the Bash script "qa/block-timestamps/update-block-timestamps.sh" requiring a Bitcoin Core instance with the REST server enabled.

-A data availability graph can be generated with the tool `qa/data-availability/gen-mermaid.py`.
+The following availability graph can be generated with the tool `qa/data-availability/gen-mermaid.py`.
 This should be updated when adding a new data source.